Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Wilson's algorithm and tree formulas

 \quad Kassel and Kenyon's generalized Wilson's algorithm generates a random ECRSF whose probability distribution over ECRSFs $\textbf{f}_{ec}$ with tree roots $R$ is proportional to $\Pi^{{\bf P}, \alpha}(\textbf{f}_{ec})$.
 The method is a refinement of the cycle-popping idea: we simply run Wilson's algorithm, and when a cycle $\gamma$ is created, flip a coin with bias $\alpha(\gamma) \in [0,1]$ to decide whether to keep or to pop it.
 6pt

 {\bf Kassel-Kenyon-Wilson's algorithm for generating an ECRSF with roots $R$:} Let $\Xi$ be a directed subgraph, initially set to be the tree roots $R$.
-Start a copy of $(X_n)_{n \in \mathbb{N}}$ at any arbitrary state $i \notin \Xi$, and run the chain until it first reaches a state $j$, which either belongs to $\Xi$ or creats a loop in the path. \begin{itemize} \item If $j \in R$, then replace $\Xi$ by the union of $\Xi$ and the path which is just traced.
+Start a copy of $(X_n)_{n \in \mathbb{N}}$ at any arbitrary state $i \notin \Xi$, and run the chain until it first reaches a state $j$, which either belongs to $\Xi$ or creates a loop in the path. \begin{itemize} \item If $j \in R$, then replace $\Xi$ by the union of $\Xi$ and the path which is just traced.
 Start another copy of $(X_n)_{n \in \mathbb{N}}$ at $i \notin \Xi$ and repeat the procedure. \item If a loop $\gamma$ is created at the visit of the state $j$, then sample an independent $\{0,1\}$-Bernoulli random variable with success probability $\alpha(\gamma)$. \begin{itemize} \item If the outcome is $1$, then replace $\Xi$ by the union of $\Xi$ and the path which is just traced.
 Start another copy of $(X_n)_{n \in \mathbb{N}}$ at $i \notin \Xi$ and repeat the procedure. \item If the outcome is $0$, then pop the loop and continue the chain until it hits $\Xi$ or a loop is created.
 In this case, repeat the above procedure. \end{itemize} \end{itemize} \begin{theorem} \cite{KK} Kassel-Kenyon-Wilson's algorithm for generating a random essential cycle-rooted forest spanning $S$ with tree roots $R$ terminates in finite time almost surely if and only if at least one cycle has a positive parameter of selection, which is equivalent to

 where the sum is over all ECRSFs labeled by $S$ with tree roots $R$.
-In this case, the algorithm generates each ECRSF $\textbf{f}_{ec}$ with tree roots $R$ with probability $\Pi^{\textbf{P},{\bf \alpha}}(\textbf{f}_{ec})/w^{ec}(R)$. \end{theorem} \quad Note that Theorem \ref{KKW} is a counterpart for ECRSFs of Proposition \ref{Wilsonforest}.
+In this case, the algorithm generates each ECRSF $\textbf{f}_{ec}$ with tree roots $R$ with probability $\Pi^{\textbf{P},{\bf \alpha}}(\textbf{f}_{ec})/w^{ec}(R)$. \end{theorem} \quad When $\alpha = 0$, Theorem \ref{KKW} specializes to Wilson's algorithm for generation of spanning forests, Proposition \ref{Wilsonforest}.
 As Wilson's algorithm is related to various matrix tree theorems, Theorem \ref{KKW} has some affinity to {\em Forman-Kenyon's matrix CRSF theorem} \cite{Forman,Kenyon2011}.
 They proved that the determinant of the {\em line bundle Laplacian matrix} with {\em Dirichlet boundary} can be expressed as a certain (E)CRSF sum-product.
-This theory is developed by Kenyon \cite{Kenyon2011}, and Kassel and Kenyon \cite{KK}.
+See Kassel \cite{Kassel16} for derivation of Forman-Kenyon's matrix CRSF theorem from Theorem \ref{KKW}.

 \quad Observe that if we set $\alpha(\gamma) = 1$ for all cycles $\gamma$, then $\Pi^{\textbf{P},1}(\textbf{f}_{ec})= \Pi^{\bf P}(\textbf{f}_{ec})$.
 For $i \in S$ and $j \in R$, let

 be the $({\bf P},1)$-weight of all ECRSFs $\textbf{f}_{ec}$ with tree roots $R$, in which the tree containing $i$ has root $j$, and